ARMmbed/mbed_OS_API_Docs/docs/APIs/tasks/rtos.md

 ### MemoryPool

-The [MemoryPool](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.3/api/classrtos_1_1MemoryPool.html) class is used to define and manage fixed-size memory pools:
+You can use the [MemoryPool](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.3/api/classrtos_1_1MemoryPool.html) class to define and manage fixed-size memory pools:

 ```
 MemoryPool mpool;